Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 There are 79 measured numerical variables in the data set.
 As the original data had been normalized the variables are dimensionless.
-These are build up from five bases:
+The measured variables are build up from five bases:

 - dynamic_acceleration:
     The accelerations measured by the accelerometer which have features